mrychlik/line-breaker/README.md

 ## Standalone executables for all major platforms
 For those without a MATLAB license we have executables produced with MATLAB.
 These executable utilize the full power of the MATLAB Runtime, which is distributed by MathWorks for all major platforms.
+The installers are provided for

+  * Linux (binary created under Fedora 34)
+  * Windows (binary created under Windows 10)

+Note that the installers will automatically download the required version of MATLAB Runtime as part of the installation process, which is a 2.5GB download, and thus will take time.